atornel/Aduct/docs/_build/html/_sources/guide/introduction.rst.txt

 A Solution
 ----------

-Qtk can be used to kick-out the above mentioned issues.
+Aduct can be used to kick-out the above mentioned issues.
 Some developers may be think that such issues can be avoided by writing a few more lines of code.
-And yes, Qtk is such a package made with a few lines of code.
+And yes, Aduct is such a package made with a few lines of code.
 It is very small, but when you follow its approach, it saves your essential time and resources, which can be instead used in improving other concepts of your application.

-Qtk’s design principle is very simple.
+Aduct’s design principle is very simple.
 You make widgets that are independent of each other.
-Make a basic layout of the interface, then sit back and relax, because Qtk now takes care of other requirements.
+Make a basic layout of the interface, then sit back and relax, because Aduct now takes care of other requirements.
 We believe in *“take care of small things and big things will automatically be taken care”*.
 It should not be hidden that at first you may have trouble writing independent widgets, but once you are able to